 Where does Prince Charles live?

-The Prince of Wales has allowed Google Arts and Culture to take 360-degree imagery of the inside of his home of 40 years, in order to allow the public to take a look at Charles’ extensive art collection in his luxury home.
-The tour, created to mark his 70th birthday, allows users to look inside the royal’s garden room, dining room, library, entrance hall, the corridor, and the Lancaster and Morning room.
+The Prince of Wales has allowed Google Arts and Culture to take 360-degree imagery of the inside of his home of 40 years, in order to allow the public to take a look at the extensive royal art collection in his luxury home.
+The tour, created to mark his 70th birthday in 2018, allows users to look inside the royal’s garden room, dining room, library, entrance hall, the corridor, and the Lancaster and Morning room.

 The tour also allows royal fans a sneak peek into some of Prince Charles’s private collection of photographs, assembled around the house he and Camilla couple have called home since they married, in 2005.
 They will also be able to see a selection of three watercolours by the Prince himself.